sergioT05/CS331FinalProject/README.md

 - start the Apache and MySQL
 -Press Admin in the MySQL section which should redirect you to phpmyadmin
 - here make a database called "car_rental_db"
-- import the sql file from databaseSQL folder in this repo
+- import the sql file from databaseSQL folder in this repo to the database

 #### Resources to help setup
 These are the videos I used to help me get started